genomicsITER/NanoCLUST/README.md

 ii.
 Install [`docker`](https://docs.docker.com/engine/installation/) or [`conda`](https://conda.io/miniconda.html)

 iii.
-Clone the NanoCLUST repository and test the pipeline on a minimal dataset with a single command
+Clone the NanoCLUST repository and test the pipeline on a minimal dataset with a single command and docker/conda profiles.

 *Download a BLAST database in the NanoCLUST dir for cluster sequence classification.
 For NCBI 16S rRNA database: